A Midsummer Night’s Dream

 Emily Kerr is a Bay Area native and received her training at Pacific Ballet Academy and Boston Ballet School.
 In addition to Oakland Ballet Company, she has danced with LustigDanceTheatre, Menlowe Ballet, Milissa Payne Project, Chamber Dance Project, Ballet Neo, Mark Foehringer Dance Project, LA Ballet, and BalletMet Columbus.
 Emily has had the pleasure of performing works by Graham Lustig, Bat Abbit, Amy Seiwert, Dennis Nahat, Robert Moses, Michael Lowe, Jennifer Archibald, and Gerard Charles.
 This is Emily’s seventh season with OBC.

 Sharon Kung was born in New York, and currently resides in the Bay Area.
 She received her early training at the Jean M Wong School of Ballet in Hong Kong, and continued in the Bay Area before graduating Magna Cum Laude from the University of California, Irvine with a BFA in Dance Performance and BA in Economics.
-Her repertory includes works by Amy Seiwert, George Balanchine, Lucas Crandall, William Forsythe, Bob Fosse, Molly Lynch, Dexandro “D” Montalvo, Robert Moses, and Donald McKayle.
+Her repertory includes works by Amy Seiwert, George Balanchine, Lucas Crandall, William Forsythe, Bob Fosse, Yayoi Kambara, Molly Lynch, Dexandro “D” Montalvo, Robert Moses, and Donald McKayle.
 Her experience includes Thodos Dance Chicago, Menlowe Ballet, Kambara+Dancers, Dance Theatre of San Francisco, and freelance projects in Amsterdam, Morocco, and San Francisco.
-Sharon is in her fifth season with Oakland Ballet.
+Sharon is returning for her sixth season with Oakland Ballet Company.

 Felipe Leon was born in Bogota, Colombia and trained on full scholarship at Ballet Academy East in New York City.
 He performed with Compania Colombiana de Danza, in Bogota and has danced soloist and principal roles in works by Maurice Berjart, Wendy Whelan, Matthew Neenan, Margo Sappington, Robert Dekkers, Sally Street, Sean Kelly, Lisa de Ribere, Claudia Schreire and Alan Hineline.
 Mr. Leon’s repertoire includes works created for him, as well as Coppelia, Alice in Wonderland, Raymonda, Airs the Ballet, and The Nutcracker.
 Mr. Leon currently works with Diablo Ballet.
 This is his first season with Oakland Ballet Company.